10 Best Gig/Work-on-Demand Apps for Hiring for 2023

 - HR Tools: Band of Hands is the only on-demand work app that also includes a full HR suite that takes employees from hiring to firing for you, with audits and compliance, employee rights, and more.

-- Invite preferred workers: If you would like to invite a particular person to sign up for a future job, you need to set the job to private, then invite them through the app.
+- Invite preferred workers: If you would like to invite a particular person to sign up for a future job, then you need to set the job to private and invite them through the app.
 Others on our list let you reach out individually to favorites or give them the first right of refusal to new jobs.

 - Mobile app: Band of Hands has only one app on Android for both clients and professionals (most other providers on our list offer separate applications).
 The Google app lets you post jobs and communicate with professionals, while the Apple app seems to be only for accepting work.